JimKnowler/BreadboardZ80/README.md

 > sjasmplus --raw=program.bin asm/YourProgram.asm

+# Embed machine code in Arduino Program

 Convert the binary into a c-style hexcode array that can be included into the Arduino program.

 > xxd -i program.bin

 Paste that into BreadboardZ80.ino at the position marked with comments.

+# Write machine code to EEPROM

+> minipro -p "AT28C256" -w program.bin

+Write the program to th EEPROM

+> minipro -p "AT28C256" -m program.bin

+Verify that the program has been written to the EEPROM

+> minipro -p "AT28C256" -r eeprom.bin

+Read data from EEPROM to eeprom.bin.